MarkRivera/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+   Sessions create and manage a form of state within the server and send through cookies to the client.
+JWT leaves the server stateless, allows you to scale generously horizontally.

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+   Bcrypt uses algorithms to "hash" the password so the raw string isn't stored in the database.
+With that it protects users from anyone who somehow reaches their password in the database.

 3. How are unit tests different from integration and end-to-end testing.

+   unit tests test isolated small parts of code you can think of them as pure functions. integration tests test how certain parts of the program work together.
+They are larger than unit tests.
+   End to End tests the entire flow of the app/server/database, the largest of the tests.
+Takes some time but tests the app thoroughly.

 4. How _Test Driven Development_ changes the way we write applications and tests.

+   TDD allows us to focus on writing code that only fufills the tests, that way our code is short, concise, focused and clean.
+Reduces the amount of code needed to complete a project as well.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.